Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 6. Self-Massage with Warm Oil (Abhyanga)

-Abhyanga is the crown jewel of Dinacharya — and arguably the single most transformative daily practice in Ayurveda.
-The Sanskrit word sneha means both "oil" and "love," and this practice is literally an act of self-love.
+Abhyanga is the crown jewel of Dinacharya.
+Arguably the single most transformative daily practice in Ayurveda.
+Research on curcumin-rich Ayurvedic herbs and self-massage supports the traditional view that warm oil application nourishes the skin and may reduce inflammatory markers.
+The Sanskrit word sneha means both "oil" and "love".
+The practice is literally an act of self-love.

 Choosing your oil: